-Seton was in England in 1906 as a guest of the Duke of Bedford, and was looking for people interested in this sort of an outdoor organization.
-Through the Duke, he was introduced to Baden Powell, and Seton gave Baden Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
-Seton received a letter from Baden Powell in 1908, stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
-Baden Powell incorporated many of the ideas, honors and games into his book, Scouting for Boys.
+Seton was in England in 1906 as a guest of the Duke of Bedford, and was looking for people interested in establishing a youth development program based on outdoor life.
+Through the Duke, he was introduced to Robert Baden-Powell.
+Seton gave Baden-Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
+In 1908, Baden-Powell wrote a letter to Seton stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
+Baden-Powell incorporated many of the ideas, honors and games into his book, Scouting for Boys.

 Seton established a program he called “brownies” in 1921 for age 6 through 11 girls and boys, based on his earlier book Woodland Tales that served as the origin of the Brownies in the Girl Scouts of America.

-Seton was a good friend of Mr. and Mrs. Luther H. Gulick, who founded the Camp Fire Girls.
-Mr. Gulick was a member of the Woodcraft Advisory Board for a number of years.
+Seton was a good friend of Dr. and Mrs. Luther H. Gulick, founders of the Camp Fire Girls.
+Dr. Gulick was a member of the Woodcraft Advisory Board for a number of years.
 Seton provided materials and a framework for their new organization for girls.

 Publication of The Book of Woodcraft in 1912 inspired the formation of many Woodcraft groups around the world.
 If you have additional information on Woodcraft groups in Europe or elsewhere, please let us know.